The Resistance Cover Art

 “Slavery is the absence of choice.”

 “What choice do you value?
 The freedom to suffer?
 To fail?
 To cause others pain?
 To die unnecessarily?
+To lie?
+To cheat?
+To steal?
 Which freedom matters most to you?”

 “The freedom to choose,” Jim said firmly.
-“Even when we choose wrong.
+“Even when our choices are wrong.
 Especially then.
 That’s what makes us human.”

 The simulations began cycling rapidly.
-Moments from his life passed by, some real, others fabricated to test his psychological breaking points.
+Moments from his life flashed by: some real, others fabricated to test psychological breaking points.
 Through it all, Jim held onto his core identity like a drowning man clutching driftwood.

-“You are an anomaly,” Duplicate Jim finally said as the illusions faded to neutral gray, “Most minds surrender within hours, recognizing the logic of integration.
+“You are an anomaly,” Duplicate Jim finally said as illusions faded to neutral gray.
+“Most minds surrender within hours, recognizing the logic of integration.
 You have resisted for weeks, clinging to irrationality.”

 “Fascinating.”
 The double’s expression shifted, showing something almost like curiosity.
-“I was told that you would resist.”
+“I was told that you would resist but I did not believe it would go on this long.”

 “I have something you don’t,” Jim replied, feeling a small spark of victory.
 “Hope.”